 Dr Tim Conor

-Tim Connor is a Chief Investigator on this project and is a Lecturer in Newcastle Law School at the University of Newcastle in Australia, teaching employment law and company law.
+Tim Connor is a Chief Investigator on this project and is a Senior Lecturer in Newcastle Law School at the University of Newcastle in Australia, teaching employment law and company law.
 His research focuses on the relationship between voluntary and state-sanctioned forms of governance, particularly the extent to which participation by transnational corporations in multi-stakeholder initiatives is enhancing respect for freedom of association and other international labour standards.
 From 1995 until 2010 he worked for Oxfam Australia, coordinating research and advocacy regarding workers’ rights in corporate supply chains.
 His work involved frequent trips to Indonesia, Thailand and other Asian countries to conduct field research and to consult with workers and company representatives.
 From 1995 until 2010 he also coordinated the NikeWatch campaign and other campaigns by Oxfam Australia targeting labour rights in the sportswear industry.
 Tim led the textile and clothing sector case studies.

 Dr Annie Delaney

 Annie Delaney is a Chief Investigator and Senior Lecturer in Management at RMIT in Australia.
 Her areas of interest include: campaigns and links to corporate accountability, informal employment, labour organising, and the intersection of race, gender and class.
 Annie has worked as a union and community organiser and campaigner.
 She has a long association with the FairWear campaign coordinating campaigns and organising activities with homeworkers in the garment industry, and is a participant in the international homeworkers movement Federation of Homeworkers Worldwide.

 Prof Fiona Haines